Appealing a Decision

 When do I need to appeal?

-After your initial interview with the Employment Security Department, you will receive a written notice by mail or on your e-Services account that will deny or allow you benefits.
+After filing with the Employment Security Department, you will receive a written notice by mail or on your e-Services account that will deny or allow you benefits.
 If you are denied benefits, you have a right to appeal.
 If you are allowed benefits, your former employer has the right to appeal.
 If either you or your employer appeals, you will have a hearing with an Administrative Law Judge.
 You have 30 days from the date on the decision to send an appeal.

 How do I appeal?